checkdgt/ssbse24-presentation/README.md

-# ssbse24-presentation
+# gng-quarto
-Presentation in Quarto for SSBSE'24
+Quarto presentation for gng